 Vitamin C is also known as ascorbic acid and dehydroascorbic acid.
 It is an essential vitamin.
 Essential vitamins are nutrients that the body cannot make, so people need to get vitamin C from other sources.
 Vitamin C is naturally found in some foods such as fruits and vegetables.
 Vitamin C is also available as a dietary supplement.

-What is the Dietary Reference Intake of vitamin C for people who are pregnant?
+What is the Dietary Reference Intake of vitamin C for women who are pregnant?

 The Recommended Dietary Allowance (RDA) is the amount people should aim to get each day.
-It is not recommended to take more than the RDA.
+It is not recommended to take more than the RDA in a day.
 The Tolerable Upper Intake Level (UL) is the dose that people can start to have side effects.

 Pregnant and 14 to 18 years old | 80 mg per day | 2,000 mg per day |